-Hosting Superintendents, Quizzing Candidates and Marking Maps A Fully Engaged PTA Comunitario by Aurelio M. Montemayor, M.Ed.
+Hosting Superintendents, Quizzing Candidates and Marking Maps A Fully Engaged PTA Comunitario

 IDRA's Quality Schools Action Framework places governance efficacy as a school system fundamental.
 It also shows engaged citizens as a lever of change.
 The ARISE South Tower PTA Comunitario is a case in point on how IDRA's Family Leadership in Education model works simultaneously and organically with several elements of the framework to support quality schools.
 Here are some examples of families taking leadership and using actionable data to improve their neighborhood public schools.